voostindie/markdown-curator/README.md

 #### `projectlist`

 This query generates a list of all active projects.
 In its simplest form, in `list` format, that's all it does.
-But switch to the `table` format, and you'll get multiple columns, including the attributes mentioned above.
+But switch to the `table` format, and you'll get multiple columns, including the properties mentioned above.

 #### `projectlead`